 - Wearing sandals or shoes at gyms and pools.

-- Avoiding close contact with pets with bald spots.
+- Avoid close contact with pets with bald spots.

 - Keep your skin clean and dry.
 Wash the affected area with soap and water, and dry thoroughly.